Blog Post Thumbnail

 Don’t plan your new office in a silo.
 Your team’s buy-in is the most critical factor for a successful transition.
 Share the “why” behind the changes and ask for their input from the very beginning.
 Send out surveys, hold town hall meetings, or create a dedicated channel to discuss the new plan.
 When people feel heard and involved in the process, they’re much more likely to embrace the changes.
 Using tools that are already part of their daily workflow makes this easier.
 Officely’s integrations with Slack and Teams mean you can manage the entire process in a place where your team is already communicating.

-Introduce Changes in Phases
+Roll Out Changes in Manageable Phases

 Instead of changing everything overnight, roll out your new office plan in stages.
 This minimizes disruption and gives you a chance to see what’s working.
 You could start with a pilot program for one team or on one floor.
 Use this phase to gather real-time feedback and data on how the new layout and tools are being used.
 This iterative approach allows you to make small adjustments before a company-wide launch.
 Using modular furniture and flexible partitions can also help you adapt the space as your team’s needs evolve, making your flex office software even more effective.